ion-aluminium/nanobanana-mcp-cliproxyapi/docs/MCP_SERVER_SCHEMA.md

 ## Overview

-The Nano Banana MCP Server is a production-ready FastMCP server that provides AI-powered image generation and editing capabilities through Google's Gemini 2.5 Flash Image model.
+The Nano Banana MCP Server is a production-ready FastMCP server that provides AI-powered image generation and editing capabilities through Google's Gemini models, with optional CLIProxyAPI backend support.
 This document provides the complete schema specification for all MCP components.

 ## Server Configuration